The quantum criticality of the Standard Model and the hierarchy problem: Quantifying naturalness and the hierarchy problem

 For example, for a UV scale $\LUV=10^{10}$\,GeV (right-most panel in \Cref{fig:FTSM_diffLambda}), $(\Delta \Lambda)^2\approx 10^{14}$ as the curvature mass is relatively varied $\Delta \bar \mu^2_\textrm{rel} (\LUV)\approx(\Delta \Lambda)^{-2}$.
 If $\LUV$ is considered in the 10 TeV regime, see left-most panel, the fine-tuning required is compatible with that of a theory described purely by marginal operators, e.g. a Yang-Mills theory where one tunes a glueball mass with a separation of scales of $(\Delta \Lambda)\approx 10^{18}$ with $\Delta_\textrm{BG}\approx{\cal O}(10)$~\cite{PastorGutierrez:2025zvx}.
 Then a separation of scales of up to $(\Delta \Lambda)\approx 10^2$ with $\Delta\bar{\mu}^2_{\rm rel}\lesssim0$ still renders a natural solution with an elementary scalar field.
 For this reason, the naturalness principle has provided motivation for new physics in the $1\sim10$\,TeV regime, potentially testable by collider-based efforts.

 \Cref{fig:FTSM_diffLambda} highlights two dominant sources of fine-tuning: the magnitude of the new physics scale ($\LUV$) and the distance of the theory from the critical surface.
 While the former is well known, the latter is often overlooked, as it requires identifying the presence and structure of the critical surface, making it less apparent.
-However, this second source induces a sensitivity that can exceed the usual quadratic dependence on $\LUV$ in theories near a quantum phase transition, rendering it highly relevant for a proper quantification of the fine-tuning.
+However, this second source induces a sensitivity that can exceed the usual quadratic dependence on $\LUV$ in theories near a quantum phase transition, rendering it highly relevant for a proper quantification of the fine-tuning, in particular in the context of the little hierarchy problem.
 This dependence is governed by the universal scaling behavior in the vicinity of the massless critical theory.
 In order to accurately describe the different scalings (particularly with respect to marginal parameters), both power-law and logarithmic corrections have to be taken into account.
 This is naturally achieved within the present RG approach.

 It is important to emphasize, as discussed at the end of \Cref{sec:quantumPT}, that both sources of fine-tuning are scheme-independent, as they depend only on the distance between theories in the UV (which corresponds to reduced quantities in the language of critical phenomena) and not on the precise location of the critical surface or on the regularization procedure~\cite{Aoki:2012xs,Wetterich:2019qzx,Yamada:2020bqe}.
 In other words, the same physical information can be extracted even within mass-independent schemes.
 This statement, however, does not preclude the fact that different schemes will, in practice, determine quantities with finite precision.